 PayPal ecosystem with online and phone payments

-The main advantage of PayPal is that you have the same provider for online, invoice, phone and face-to-face payments.
+The main advantage of PayPal is that you have the same provider for online, invoice, face-to-face and phone payments.
 But iZettle is catching up – last year, they added iZettle E-commerce to their Go Plus package, and they’ve had email invoicing for a while.
 Most recently, they added payment links, which is the option to send a link via text, email or social media, which the receiver can pay through in their own time.
 However, iZettle does not yet accept card-not-present transactions via phone, mail order or manual entry in the app.

 Both companies has a helpful, easy-to-use backend with sales reports to analyse your business or export for bookkeeping. iZettle integrates with Debitoor and Xero accounting software and PayPal with QuickBooks.